rajesh-ranjan-git/Boilerplate/README.md

 3. Next + React + JS
 4. Next + React + TS

-## All have Tailwind CSS configured with postcss and autoprefixer
+## All the boilerplate codes have Tailwind CSS configured and working.